 Each hospital has its own Associate Program Director (APD), a site-specific Head of Internal Medicine, and two to five Chief Residents to provide leadership, support and advocacy for all residents rotating at the site.
 The dedicated program administration also ensures high quality teaching and learning conferences at all three hospitals.

 University of Minnesota Medical Center

 Associate Program Director

-Regions Hospital is a large teaching hospital located in downtown St. Paul.
-It has a long and illustrious history dating back nearly 150 years.
-Originally named Ramsey County Hospital, it functioned as the county safety-net hospital and later became a private non-profit hospital when it became part of the HealthPartners system.
-Because of this history, it continues to serve as the county hospital for the city of St. Paul and surrounding communities.
-It is the only Level 1 Trauma Center in St. Paul and is also home to a renowned Burn Center.
-Residents will spend time on the general wards, medical ICU and on a variety of inpatient and outpatient subspecialty rotations.
+Regions hospital is a large teaching hospital located in downtown St. Paul.
+It has a long and illustrious history dating back 150 years.
+Originally named Ancker Hospital, it functioned as the county safety-net hospital and later became a private non-profit hospital when it became part of the HealthPartners system.
+Because of this history, it continues to serve as the county hospital for the eastern metropolitan area and surrounding communities.
+Regions currently has 535 licensed hospital beds and is the only Level 1 Trauma Center in St. Paul.
+Regions is home to a renowned Burn Center and has the largest emergency department in the state.
+Residents will spend time in the general wards, medical ICU, and on a variety of inpatient and outpatient subspecialty rotations.
 While rotating at Regions, residents will care for patients from a variety of diverse backgrounds and with a variety of resources.

 Associate Program Director